 As far as I know, neither clause has been litigated to establish the meaning or reach of Improper Purpose.

-Women should never have to see or be exposed to a penis in the women’s locker room.
-The law should protect women from indecent exposure in women’s spaces regardless of the individual’s “gender identity.”
-From both a public policy and a legal protection perspective, it shouldn’t matter whether Francis (or any other man) perceives his penis as being offensive, only that a reasonable female observer of his conduct in public Sex-segregated contexts would be offended by it and consider it a risk to her safety and/or a violation of her legal right to privacy and freedom from indecent exposure.
+Women should never have to see or be exposed to a penis in the women’s locker room or bathroom.
+The law should protect women from indecent exposure in women’s single-sex spaces regardless of the individual’s “gender identity.”
+From both a public policy and a legal protection perspective, it shouldn’t matter whether any particular man perceives his penis as being offensive, only that a reasonable female observer of his conduct in public sex-segregated contexts would be offended or upset by it, consider it a potential risk to her safety, and/or a violation of her legal right to privacy and freedom from indecent exposure.

-Some limitations, including basic fraud prevention measures, are necessary legal elements of any legislative strategy designed to protect “gender identity.”
-At a minimum, women and girls should have the right to be free from male nudity in all public spaces and this right should be supported by stronger legal protections.
+Sex and gender identity must not be confused in the law, nor should the subjective concept of “gender identity” be allowed to override sex without incorporating basic fraud prevention measures.
+The Improper Purpose clause embedded in the legal definition of “gender identity” adopted by Connecticut and Massachusetts represents an important first step towards protecting women’s single-sex spaces from fraudulent intruders and sexual predators.
+At a minimum, women and girls should have the right to be free from male nudity in all public spaces; this right should be supported by stronger legal protections.
 In the larger context, women and girls should not have to bear the burden of determining the difference between sexual fetishists, sexual predators, and males who believe they are expressing an alternative “gender identity.”

 [i] As in this law review article: Levi, Jennifer and Redman, Daniel, The Cross-Dressing Case for Bathroom Equality (January 17, 2010).
 Seattle University Law Review, Vol. 34, p.
 133, 2010.
 See page 160, n149. http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1986853